scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 or opinions of others; the ability to imagine oneself in the condition or predicament of another."
 Empathetic is the adjectival form of empathy.

-This statement thanks the following, on which it draws for content and
-inspiration:
+We are thankful to the groups behind the following documents, from which we drew content and inspiration:

 - `The Apache Foundation Code of Conduct <https://www.apache.org/foundation/policies/conduct.html>`_
 - `The Contributor Covenant <https://www.contributor-covenant.org/version/1/4/code-of-conduct/>`_